You Can Never Have Too Many Tips for Productivity

 It doesn’t matter when you practice gratitude, just that you do.
 If it’s not part of your life yet, try it.
 It will calm you, you’ll see the world in a new light, and your productivity will go through the roof.

-Other people have done it, and they have the kind of smooth-running business you want.
+Other people have mastered these habits, and they have the kind of smooth-running business you want.
 Give some of these ideas a chance so you can reclaim your time and your life and have the business you want.